 The Difference Between Temporary Orders And Permanent Spousal Support

 The purpose of spousal support is to level the financial balance between the former spouses.
 Temporary support orders are issued in the beginning stages of a divorce case and are often requested as part of the initial divorce petition.
 If you have been served divorce papers, it is important to work with our certified family law specialist to review the documents and identify issues contained within them such as requests for temporary financial support for your former spouse, child custody and child support.

 Temporary spousal support is not necessarily an indicator of the permanent support which will be ordered in your case.
 Permanent orders regarding alimony and other issues are usually negotiated by the attorneys in the case.
 There is no specific formula for a judge to follow, but the court is given a broad set of issues to consider.
 These issues are usually resolved through negotiation or mediation.
 Alimony or associated spousal support orders usually reflect many factors, including but not limited to:

 - The economic viability or employability of both parties following the divorce

 - The age and health of the parties

 - The commitment of one spouse to leave a career to manage the household or raise the couple’s children

-We strongly advocate for our client’s goals and needs while working to achieve a settlement which reflects a balance of the unique circumstances in your case, California law and the Court’s preferences in similar situations.
+We strongly advocate for our client’s goals and needs while working to achieve a settlement that reflects a balance of the unique circumstances in their case, California law and the court’s preferences in similar situations.